seungwonoh5/Neural_Decoding/README.md

 * plot_results.ipynb: an example file that trains and plots the experimental results for visualization on Google Colab.

 ## Results
-We perform extensive experiments on six datasets in a class-incremental setting, leading to significant improvements over the state of the art methods (e.g.,a 21.3% boost on CIFAR100 with 10 incremental tasks).
-Specifically, on large-scale datasets that generally prove difficult cases for incremental learning, our approach delivers absolute gains as high as 19.1% and 7.4% on ImageNetand MS-Celeb datasets, respectively.
+We perform extensive experiments on six datasets sequentially streaming and we show that an online setting continuously updating the model as every data block is processed leads to significant improvements over various state of the art models compared to the batch learning method that the model is fixed after training on the initial dataset and deploying for prediction.
+Specifically, on large-scale datasets that generally prove difficult cases for incremental learning, our approach delivers absolute gains as high as 19.1% and 7.4% on datasets, respectively.

 ## Contact
 Author: Seungwon Oh - [aspiringtechsavvy@gmail.com](aspiringtechsavvy@gmail.com) or [soh1@terpmail.umd.edu](soh1@terpmail.umd.edu).a